Rusiann7/Student-Grade-Tracker-JAVA/README.md

-This project is created to fullfill the academic requirement to pass college
+This project is created to fullfill the academic requirement to pass college.

-GPL-2
+I only post it here for collaborations and easy sharing.

 -Rusiann